erengy/anitomy/README.md

 - Space and underscore are not the only delimiters in use.
 - A single filename may contain multiple delimiters.

-There are so many cases to cover that it's simply not possible to parse all filenames solely with regular expressions. *Anitomy* tries a different approach, and it succeeds: It's able to parse tens of thousands of filenames per second, with almost perfect accuracy.
+There are so many cases to cover that it's simply not possible to parse all filenames solely with regular expressions. *Anitomy* tries a different approach, and it succeeds: It's able to parse tens of thousands of filenames per second, with great accuracy.

 The following projects make use of *Anitomy*: